 Laundry-To-Landscape (L2L) System Overview

-California plumbing code defines greywater as wastewater generated from bathroom sinks, showers, tubs and washing machines.
+California plumbing code defines graywater (no difference if spelled with an e) as wastewater generated from bathroom sinks, showers, tubs and washing machines.
 Though all of these sources represent great opportunities to transform waste to resource, the Laundry-to-Landscape system is the simplest, most cost-effective, and does not require a building permit, making it an excellent place to start!

 Other Great Sources of Info